cargo-generate/cargo-generate/README.md

 - `{{crate_type}}`: this is supplied by either passing the `--bin` or `--lib` flag to the command line, contains either `bin` or `lib`, `--bin` is the default
 - `{{os-arch}}`: contains the current operating system and architecture ex: `linux-x86_64`

-Additionally all filters and tags of the liquid template language are supported.
+Additionally, **all filters and tags** of the liquid template language are supported.
 For more information, check out the [Liquid Documentation on `Tags` and `Filters`][liquid].

 [liquid]: https://shopify.github.io/liquid